 Spend the day cruising the Mekong River as your ship crosses the border into Vietnam.
 (B, L, D)

-Enjoy a visit to Tan Chau, a small Mekong River town unspoiled by tourism.
-You will have the opportunity to get an authentic experience and take a traditional “xe-loi” (trishaw) ride around the town, with stops at silk-making and rattan mat workshops, followed by a boat ride through the narrow channels of the Mekong River to “Evergreen Island.”
+Visit Tan Chau, a small Mekong River town unspoiled by tourism.
+You will hav t he opportunity to enjoy an authentic experience via a traditional “xe-loi” (trishaw) ride around the town, with stops at silk-making and rattan mat workshops, followed by a boat ride through the narrow channels of the Mekong River to “Evergreen Island.”

-Alternatively, simply take the boat ride to Evergreen Island and return to Tan Chau, where you will visit a rattan mat workshop.
+Alternatively, take a boat ride to Evergreen Island and return to Tan Chau, where you will visit a rattan mat workshop.

-Later, board a motorcoach for Xeo Quyt, once used as a base during the French and U.S. wars and now an important ecological site.
-You will have an opportunity to visit candy and rice paper-making workshops and the historic Kiet Old house.
+Later, board a motorcoach for Xeo Quyt, once used as a military base during the French was and now an important ecological site.

 Submit your review